 This page contains the current release of Tessellatica, a Mathematica notebook for the design and analysis of origami with particular emphasis on origami tessellations.
-You’ll need Mathematica 9 or 10 to use it.
+You’ll need a current version of Mathematica to use it.

 Extensive changes to support tiling-based tessellations, including centered twists, offset twists, and the geometry of Brocard polygons.
-This will probably be the last Mathematica 9 version.
+Requires Mathematica 9.

 The code is (attempted to be) self-documenting with explanations and examples provided with the definitions of most functions.
 Open the notebook in Mathematica, read the material at the top, and execute the entire notebook to see all of the examples.